 I advise you to seek help while you still have energy to spend in changing what’s not working on your relationship, instead of spending the last bit of energy in meaningless fights and disconnection.
 Give your partner and yourself the opportunity to have an intimate, close and trusting relationship, if you think it’s worth it.

-INTENSIVE 5-HOUR COUPLES COUNSELING SESSION
+INTENSIVE 3 OR 5-HOUR COUPLES COUNSELING SESSION

-This 5-hour format is recommended for couples or families that want to have a long start up for regular therapy, that live out of town and want to come in for a full day of therapy, or simply that want to have a lot done in one session instead of many weekly one hour sessions.
+This 3 or 5-hour format is recommended for couples or families that want to have a long start up for regular therapy, that live out of town and want to come in for a full day of therapy, or simply that want to have a lot done in one session instead of many weekly one hour sessions.